Top Blender Picks

 View all

-Although blenders are often associated with smoothie making, they're versatile and handy tools in any chef's kitchen.
-The best blenders can handle everything from silky pureed soups and smoothies to frozen drinks like margaritas and slushies, and even spreads like nut butter and hummus.
+While many people buy blenders mainly for smoothies, the best ones are versatile enough to tackle hot soups, nut butter, frozen drinks, and more.
 Features like a two-part lid, a tamper, and a wide range of speed settings help make a blender versatile enough for any recipe.
-If you make a lot of pureed soups and sauces, you might want something that can process hot ingredients, too.
+If you make a lot of puréed soups and sauces, you may want something that can also process hot ingredients.
 Plus, good blenders aren't extremely loud and don't make cleanup difficult.
 Some even come with additional accessories, like extra personal jars for blending single-serve smoothies.